First thing’s first, let’s establish just what exactly the range of this instrument really is, and what pitch each string will be tuned to:

 Trace the string you are trying to tune: start from the hitch pin and go back down to the corresponding tuning pin and make sure that that pin matches the one that you are turning with the wrench.
 If you continue to tighten the wrong pin, the string could break.

-If you do happen to break a string during tuning, or want to know the procedure for replacing a string, see the link below:
+If you do happen to break a string during tuning, you may want to know the procedure for replacing a string.

 The order that the strings are tuned in makes no difference; whatever is fastest and most convenient for you.
 For your first time, I would suggest starting with the lowest note at the tip and proceeding down to the base of the psaltery on the right-hand side, and then work from the tip to the base on the left side.
 The lowest notes are the easiest to tune.